 In his latest essay, John Pilger describes the liberal "one-way, legal/moral screen" behind which great power and its Orwellian propaganda ensure an impunity for war and deception, dependent on what Leni Riefenstahl called our "submissive void".

 WATCH UTOPIA ONLINE | TRAILER | JOHN PILGER'S VIDEO MESSAGE | SCREENINGS | REVIEWS | BUY DVD (UK) | BUY DVD (AUS) | OFFICAL UTOPIA WEBSITE

 John Pilger's epic new film, Utopia, had its premiere in the urban heart of Indigenous Australia, in the Middle of Sydney, on 17 January 2014.
 The crowd filled the equivalent of two football pitches.
 Indigenous and non-indigenous Australians came from all over the country to hear the call for a renewed struggle for justice and freedom for Australia's first people.
 Since then, Utopia has had a remarkable 'journey' across Australia's vastness, screening at packed events in cities, towns and remote communities.

 On 30 January 2014, Utopia began its Australian cinema release at Cinema Nova in Melbourne.

-For details of other screenings of Utopia in Australia, including Brisbane and Hobart, visit the official Utopia website
+For details of other screenings of Utopia in Australia and New Zealand, visit the official Utopia website